Using QuickBooks Sales Reports

 QuickBooks Sales by Customer Reports will give you more information about how much you're selling to each of your customers.

-- Sales by Ship to Address: The Sales by Ship to Address Report displays the sales by the shipping address, including a breakdown of each transaction by ship to address.
+The Sales by Ship to Address Report displays the sales by the shipping address, including a breakdown of each transaction by ship-to address.

 Sales by Item